When was the last time you challenged or disagreed with someone openly?

 If you consistently avoid conflict (or work with people who do), you likely have a hunch that you’re losing out on the authenticity, innovation and breakthroughs that emerge when conflict is embraced as a natural part of working across different people’s opinions, backgrounds and insights.

 Research shows that leaders and teams who avoid open conflict meet worse outcomes for all.

 Furthermore, researchers Tema Okun & Kenneth Jones identified that fear of (open) conflict is an attribute of White Supremacy Culture which continues to oppress people of all backgrounds.

 (White Supremacy Culture is not to be confused with white supremacists, but rather the culture most of us are swimming in: learn more here.)

 So how do we foster a personal and professional familiarity with healthy conflict?
 We’re turning to our panel of experienced, open-hearted, solutions-oriented leaders for some practical guidance.
 (Meet the panel below!)

-Join this free virtual Zoom event on Unlearning Fear of Conflict.
-Registration is free for this event & each Unlearning on the first Wednesday of the month; bring a friend!
+Join us for the next free virtual Zoom event like Unlearning Fear of Conflict.
+Registration is free for each Unlearning on the first Wednesday of the month; bring a friend!

 Karla Monterroso (she/her) is committed to the work of closing the opportunity gap for Black and Latinx people.
 Karla spends the majority of her time creating coalitions and tools that support power building for Black and Latinx leadership through a variety of industries.